Chicago Tribune: Illinois Disability Services are in a

 per capita fiscal spending on community developmental disability

-benefits are far below the levels needed to attract and retain
+benefits still remain far below the levels needed to attract and retain

-qualified individuals.
+qualified employees.
 Annual turnover of direct care staff

 can exceed 50% and many organizations have vacancies of 20% and

-Support Professional (DSP) is under $10 per hour.
+Support Professional (DSP) will remain under $12 per hour.
 This is

-below the minimum wages enacted in many jurisdictions across the
+below the minimum wages enacted in some jurisdictions in Illinois; it is sad that

-decline, salary and benefit packages in other industries are
+employment levels, salary and benefit packages in other industries

-better benefits and do not require the level of skill, attention to
+salaries, better benefits and do not require the level of skill,

-detail and compassion that are required in the disability field.
+attention to detail and compassion that are required in the

 Disability advocates, associations and